itf/6s092/courses/IAP19/PS/PS02/content.md

 <question expression>
-csq_prompt = """Suppose the amount of work done in the first level is $x$ and the amount of work in the second level is $y$.
+csq_prompt = """Let the amount of work done in the first level be $x$ and the amount of work in the second level be $y$.

 What is $\\frac{y}{x}$ In terms of $a, b, c, n$?
 """